rivercat0930/notes/USI traning/NIST - Guide to Enterprise Patch Management Planning.md

 Patching is one of several ways to respond to risks from software vulnerabilities.

-This publication references four types of *risk responses*
+This publication references four types of *risk responses*:

 1. **Accept**